Luo vs n8n

 n8n is a tool you use to build automations.
 Luo is the workspace your team uses to do their work.

+When n8n is the better choice.
 We’ll say this plainly because it’s true.

+When Luo is the better choice.
 When the output is something your team opens, not just pipes.

 The fastest way to understand the difference is to look at what people actually build.
 Each of these is one workspace, generated from a conversation — not a node graph plus a separate dashboard plus a separate database.